-‘Mindfulness’ means being aware of the present moment.
-It can be as simple as taking a deep breath.
-These family-friendly activities help children feel calm and be kind to themselves.
+These family-friendly activities support children to feel calm and be kind to themselves.

 This exercise is a good way to slow the breath or racing thoughts.
 It is sometimes called the “Take 5” breathing exercise.
 Explain and practice these steps with your child.

 Pick a selection of mindful activities and write each one on a piece of card or paper.
 Put them all in a jar or box somewhere you spend time together.
 Each family member can then choose one at random to do every day.
 Here are some ideas to get your started:

 Encourage your child to choose at least one mindfulness activity every day that makes them feel good.
 For example: